HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * try building as much as possible in XememexH - but "spit-balls" belong in XmmXH
 * a leading .../.mo(nth) heading should be useful
 *   * this could expand to include all  of the timePeriods
+* remove Deferred content to a trailing SynbolsH page that can be reaced via quickLinks
 * remove content to /2022/...
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values